timotta/deploy-cops-action/README.md

                 url: ${{ secrets.COPS_URL }}
                 # You can use the image from some other action output or something else
                 image: ${{ needs.build-n-push-docker-img.outputs.image }}
+                # Tolerance in seconds to wait the deploy to be successfull
+                timeout_in_seconds: 600

             - ... other steps
 ```